Thinking about getting yourself a new dog? Looking for an active companion?

 We have compiled a comprehensive list of the best products for your German Shepherd.
 These will help you get started when taking care of your dog:

-The Gerberian Shepskys are a mix of working dogs as well as herding dogs.
+The Gerberian Shepskys are a mix of working dogs and herding dogs.

 They generally don’t take isolation very well.